abiosoft/colima/README.md

 ### Installation

-Colima is available on Homebrew.
+Colima is available on Homebrew and Nix.
 Check [here](INSTALL.md) for other installation options.

 ```
+# Homebrew
 brew install colima

+# Nix
+nix-env -i colima
 ```

-Or stay on the bleeding edge
+Or stay on the bleeding edge (only Homebrew)

 ```
 brew install --HEAD colima